Barbara Gloudon: Career

-In 1953 Goodison began her career at The Gleaner newspaper, working as a reporter, and writing for the paper's social pages under the pseudonym "Kitty Kingston".
+In 1953, Goodison began her career at The Gleaner newspaper, working as a reporter, and writing for the paper's social pages under the pseudonym "Kitty Kingston".
 Simultaneously, she wrote the column "Stella Seh" at the Jamaica Star, where she used Jamaican patois for the first time in a newspaper.

-On 23 April 1960 Goodison married chemist and food technologist Ancile Gloudon, a native of Port of Spain, Trinidad.
+On 23 April 1960, Goodison married chemist and food technologist Ancile Gloudon, a native of Port of Spain, Trinidad.
 The couple had three children – Lisa, Jason and Anya.
 She worked as a features editor, editor and reporter at both The Gleaner and The Star until 1978.
 In 1964, the inaugural year of the Seprod Awards for Journalism, and again in 1968, Gloudon won recognition from the Press Association of Jamaica.
 One of the regular beats she covered was the arts and theatre.
 Showing a particular talent for reporting on the cast, as well as the event, Gloudon was invited by the government to cover the art revolution in Britain in the 1960s.

-In 1969 she spent a month in the UK.
+In 1969, she spent a month in the United Kingdom.
 Greta and Henry Fowler had founded Jamaica's Little Theatre Movement (LTM) and they invited Gloudon to write a script for the annual pantomime production.
-Marking the moon landing Gloudon wrote Moonshine Anancy, a turning point for LTM's Jamaican-led works.
+Marking that year's Moon landing, Gloudon wrote Moonshine Anancy, a turning point for LTM's Jamaican-led works.
 She was honoured as an officer in the Order of Distinction in 1975 for her journalistic services.

 Leaving journalism in 1978, Gloudon worked until 1981 as the director of the Jamaica Tourist Board and then opened her own public relations firm.
 From the late 1980s until 2015 she hosted the radio talk-show, Hotline, broadcast by Radio Jamaica Rediffusion (RJR 94 FM).
 In addition to her broadcasting and writing, Gloudon travelled regionally discussing Caribbean themes, and specifically focused on the cultural and socio-economic concerns of women.

-In the 1990s Gloudon became the chair of the LTM and directed the annual Boxing Day debut of the National Pantomime.
-In 1992 Gloudon received the Order of Jamaica, which was recognized at the Caribbean Media Awards ceremony hosted by the Caribbean Publishing and Broadcasting Association and Caribbean Broadcasting Union.
+In the 1990s, Gloudon became the chair of the LTM and directed the annual Boxing Day debut of the National Pantomime.
+In 1992, Gloudon received the Order of Jamaica, which was recognized at the Caribbean Media Awards ceremony hosted by the Caribbean Publishing and Broadcasting Association and Caribbean Broadcasting Union.
 She was elected as vice-chair of the International Programme for the Development of Communication (IPDC) in 1996 and served until 1998, when she was elected IPDC's rapporteur.
 She was re-elected as rapporteur in 2000.

 Gloudon was awarded the 2006 Gleaner Honour for her contributions to art and culture.
-In 2012 she and Sylvia Wynter were elected as fellows of the Institute of Jamaica.
+In 2012, she and Sylvia Wynter were elected as fellows of the Institute of Jamaica.
 Gloudon was inducted into the Jamaican Press Association Hall of Fame in 2013, continuing to write as a journalist for The Jamaica Observer in addition to her role at the LTM.